Health and Society B.A.

 Course offerings for Health and Society vary frequently and often include Special Topics, Topics In, and Honors College courses.
 Before registration each semester, a list of eligible courses is posted as a See Also list in the Schedule of Courses (Classic Version).
 Many of those courses will not show up immediately in students’ degree audits.
 The courses listed in this table are always eligible and should automatically be applied in degree audits.

-INTERMEDIATE LEVEL OR ABOVE CAS ELECTIVE.
-1-3 additional courses/3-9 credits in CAS courses at the 2000-level or above chosen from eligible courses, which regularly include:3-9
+INTERMEDIATE LEVEL OR ABOVE.
+2-4 additional courses/6-12 credits at the 2000-level or above chosen from eligible courses, which regularly include:6-12

-OPEN ELECTIVES.
-Up to 6 additional credits chosen from eligible courses and experiences, which regularly include:0-6
+OPEN LEVEL.
+Up to 2 additional courses/6 credits chosen from eligible courses and experiences, which regularly include:0-6

 DISCIPLINARY REQUIREMENT

-For interdisciplinary exposure, no more than 21 credits for the major can come from a single course prefix.
+For interdisciplinary exposure, no more than 21 credits for the major can come from a single subject code.

 NOTES